 Daegu is a city alive with culture, and a walk down Kim Kwang Seok Street is one of the best ways to soak this up.
 This is a mural street named after the country’s famous musician that used to live here.

-If you are lucky enough to visit in autumn, you could catch one of the annual Kim Kwang Seok singing competitions!
+If you are lucky enough to visit this street in autumn, you could catch one of the annual Kim Kwang Seok singing competitions.

 5. Medicine Street

 Medicine Street, located in downtown Daegu, is a fascinating place to learn all about Eastern traditional medicine.
 You can buy unique healing plants, such as ginseng, at the Yangyeomngsi market in Daegu

 6. Day Trip to Jeonju

 Take a trip to the centuries-old city of Jeonju Korea, for a genuinely cultural day out.
 There is so much to experience in Jeonju – a must-visit destination in the country.

 You can learn all about local cuisine through the many different food and wine stalls – this city is gastronomical heaven.
 The Jeonju Traditional Wine Museum can teach you all about rice wine production and history.